Noxid86/handbook/Hiring Documents/Employment Agreement.md

 ## 4. Termination Certification

-In the event of the termination of the Relationship, I agree to sign and deliver the “Termination Certification” attached hereto as Exhibit A; however, my failure to sign and deliver the Termination Certification shall in no way diminish my continuing obligations under this Agreement.
+In the event of the termination of the Relationship, I agree to sign and deliver the “Termination Certification” attached hereto as Schedule A; however, my failure to sign and deliver the Termination Certification shall in no way diminish my continuing obligations under this Agreement.

 ## 5. Solicitation of Employees, Consultants and Other Parties